If you wish to make a Subject Access Request, please click here for a step-by-step guide.

 *Please note that completion of the above forms is not compulsory, and you can exercise your rights in whichever way you feel happy with.
 It does, however, help us with fulfilling your request by ensuring that the information we need is supplied.

-This policy tells you what information we collect, what we do with it, how we will keep it secure and who it might be shared with.
-For the purposes of clarity, this policy is written within the context that it is read by the parent/guardian of a child receiving care from us.
+This privacy statement tells you what information we collect, what we do with it, how we will keep it secure and who it might be shared with.
+For the purposes of clarity, this privacy statement is written within the context that it is read by the parent/guardian of a child receiving care from us, or a parent/guardian receiving support from us directly.

-We offer a wide range of services, and this policy applies when you:
+We offer a wide range of services, and this privacy statement applies when you:

 - Seek care, support or assistance from us (including when you make a referral);

-- Speak to, or enquire, with our care team, which includes our care administrators and family support team;
+- Speak to, or enquire about support, with our care team, which includes our care administrators and family support team;

 - Provide us with personal information relating to a clinical admission, including sensitive information about your physical or mental health (including that of the child).